-The Finance Act 2023 provided that in case of new tax regime u/s 115BAC, a resident individual whose income is subject to tax u/s 115BAC shall be entitled to a rebate of 100% of income tax payable or Rs.
+In case of new tax regime u/s 115BAC, a resident individual whose income is subject to tax u/s 115BAC shall be entitled to a rebate of 100% of income tax payable or Rs.
 25,000 whichever is lower provided the total income of said person does not exceed Rs.
 7 lakhs.
 Thus, no tax would be payable where the total income of the taxpayer is upto Rs.
 7 lakhs owing to the rebate u/s 87A of the IT Act.

 Further, in addition to such enhanced threshold for rebate from Rs.
 5 lakhs in the old tax regime to Rs.
-7 lakhs in the new tax regime u/s 115BAC of the IT Act, the Finance Act 2023 has further extended such rebate where the total income of the taxpayer marginally exceeds the threshold of Rs.
+7 lakhs in the new tax regime u/s 115BAC of the IT Act, such rebate is extended where the total income of the taxpayer marginally exceeds the threshold of Rs.
 7 lakhs.

-Accordingly, a marginal relief would be available to taxpayer where his total income is exceeding Rs.
+Accordingly, a marginal relief is available to taxpayer where his total income is exceeding Rs.
 7 lakhs and the income tax payable on the total income exceeds the total income over Rs.
 7 lakhs.
 Such relief would be determined by way of computing the difference between the income tax liability on the total income (before rebate u/s 87A) and the total income over Rs.
 7 lakhs.